The Imperfect Tense in Arabic - الْفِعْلُ الْمُضَارِعُ | Arabic Free Course

 Introduction

-The imperfect tense denotes both present and future tense in which an action is unfinished.
-The conjugation of the imperfect tense is made by adding prefixes and suffixes to the past tense.
+The conjugation of the imperfect tense is done by adding prefixes and suffixes to the past form.

 Example: